Compliance & Risks

 So bigger bang for the buck, fewer victims.
-Why are organisations?
-And it's not in one particular industry vertical, you know, even in recent times, you know, we see oil and petrol, we see, uh, manufacturing, we see healthcare being hit by ransomware.
-Why are organisations continuing to autumn victim to these attacks what's changed or what hasn't changed?
+Why are organizations?
+And it's not in one particular industry vertical, you know, even in recent times, you know, we see oil and gas, we see, uh, manufacturing, we see healthcare being hit by ransomware.
+Why are organizations continuing to fall victim to these attacks what's changed or what hasn't changed?

 Allie Mellen: [00:35:54] I wouldn't.
 So, I wouldn't say so much that this, the reason that ransomware dropped off was necessarily a change with or solely a change that could be attributed to the defender side.
 I think that attackers really took the time to.
 Like almost rethink how they were approaching ransomware.
 We now see that it's, it's not just about the ransom.